matrix-org/matrix-spec-proposals/proposals/2874-single-ssss.md

 do not need this feature.

-This proposal defines how clients should behave if they only wish to support a single key by defining which key clients should use if multiple keys are present.
+This proposal defines how clients should behave if they only wish to support a single key, by defining which key clients should use if multiple keys are present.
 It also makes the `name` field in the `m.secret_storage.key.*` events optional, as this field was mainly added to allow a user to select between different keys.